matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

 <img src="results/wine/wine_20250526_172332/avg_reward_rewards_wine_20250526_172332.png" width="100%">
 <img src="results/breast/breast_cancer_20250526_175042/avg_reward_rewards_breast_cancer_20250526_175042.png" width="100%"> </p>

 *Fig.&nbsp;3 – Episode-average rewards across all episodes, Iris, Wine, Breast Cancer, respectively.
 Dashed lines separate random/e-greedy/deterministic phases.
-Note that while plot for breast cancer seems like improvement the circuit found perform poorly.*
+Note that while plot for Breast Cancer may seems like good try, the circuit found performs poorly.*

 ## Lessons & Conclusions
 **Automatic architecture search - even random - can be feasible.**
 We demonstrated that automated, hardware‑aware architecture search can provide some useful results.
 By incorporating Helmi's star topology and native CZ/PRX gate set directly in the action space, our RL‑driven search produces circuits executable on the device.
 State-vector simulations shows, that even shallow circuits can solve simple tasks.
 This could potentially serve as **benchmark** procedure for current and near-term hardware.
 While some accuracy loss is expected on the real chip, QML models may exhibit natural tolerance to noise.
-In ML, we usually satisfied with *good enough* solutions.
+In ML, we are usually satisfied with *good enough* solutions.

 **Computation cost is dominated by quantum simulation.**
 Training over 50000 epochs (which is not that much in context of RL) requires 1-2 days on a single CPU.
 Upon profiling, computation time is dominated by the quantum simulator.
 Each epoch runs the circuit on every data point (≈200 for Iris), so a 10-gate *single episode* requires ≈2 000 state-vector simulations.
 Scaling to larger qubit counts or deeper circuits will become a challenge and therefore require parallel experience collection and multi-GPU (or multi-node) distributed simulations, all of which LUMI’s architecture can support.
-In general, we can expect that quantum simulations will be bottleneck in the  development of hybrid-quantum algorithms.
+In general, we can expect that quantum simulations will be the bottleneck in the  development of hybrid-quantum algorithms.
 <!-- Due to hardeness of quantum simulation first approach may be apporximation methods (mcmc ?, tensor networks?) -->
 <!-- but small circuits up to soft boundary of 20 qubits does not benefit much as GPU speedup is killed by overheads, for small circuits default python non-optimized device is a good choice.
 -possible project road -> pc simulation, cluster simulation, (scallable) qunatum at the end -->

-**Check you quantum software** We found that Pennylane backend simulators do not support vector-state distribution on multiple AMD GPUs available on LUMI, but only for Nvidia GPU.
+**Check your quantum software** We found that Pennylane backend simulators do not support vector-state distribution on multiple AMD GPUs available on LUMI, but for NVIDIA GPUs only.
 We highlight importance of studying software and integration with different providers beforehand to avoid potential problems.

 **Containerization of project**.
-To keep HPC infrastructure efficient only minimal setup is available for user without special privileges. *Contenarization* - of project provide a convenient solution and can simplify workflow.
+To keep HPC infrastructure efficient only minimal setup is available for user without special privileges. *Containerization* of project provides a convenient solution to deal with installation and setup simplifying workflow.
 For example scheduling work in this project required only setting a few environmental variables and running proper sbatch script; most of extra steps that are often required for setup can be encapsulated within container definition.
 This  approach does not rely on software installed on LUMI and can be customized for specific needs, while providing high level of control, resembling root privileges.

-## Ackowledges
+## Acknowledgements
 We thank Nicolaus Copernicus Astronomical Center of the Polish Academy of Sciences in Warsaw for providing early version of code.
 [CAMK](https://www.camk.edu.pl/en/)